balena-os/meta-balena/contributing-device-support.md

 * `README.md`
 * `VERSION`

-and one or more files named `<yocto-machine-name>.coffee`, one for each of the boards that the repository will add support for (eg. [`raspberry-pi3.coffee`](https://github.com/resin-os/resin-raspberrypi/blob/master/raspberrypi3.coffee) for Raspberry Pi 3 in `resin-raspberrypi`).
+and one or more files named `<board-name>.coffee`, where `<board-name>` is equal to the corresponding `yocto-machine-name`.
+Should add one for each of the boards that the repository adds support for (eg. [`raspberry-pi3.coffee`](https://github.com/resin-os/resin-raspberrypi/blob/master/raspberrypi3.coffee) for Raspberry Pi 3 in `resin-raspberrypi`).
 This file contains information on the Yocto build for the specific board, in [CoffeeScript](http://coffeescript.org/) format.
 A minimal version of this file, using [Raspberry Pi 3 as the example](https://github.com/resin-os/resin-raspberrypi/), would be:

 ```
 module.exports =